EBZebra/docs/edge/source/guide/tutorial/imager.md

      9. }

-The code in lines 2-5 sets the location on screen where the image capture area will be displayed.
+Lines 2-5 set the on-screen location of the displayed image capture area.
 Line 6 sets a callback function that will be called after an image capture is triggered.
-Line 7 maps the hardware trigger on the device to a function we will be using to execute the image capture.
-And in line 8 we call the `enable()` function, which displays the image capture area.
+Line 7 maps the hardware trigger on the device to a function used to execute the image capture.
+And line 8 calls the `enable()` function, which displays the image capture area. **DO NOT include the line numbers in your app**.

 ###STEP 5: Capture the image